susoko/browser-sync-website/docs/api.md

 <h3 id="api-active">.active <a href="#api-active" class="page-anchor"><i class="icon icon-external-link"></i></a></h3>
-A simple true/false flag that you can use to determine if there's a currently-running BrowserSync instance.
+<p>A simple true/false flag that you can use to determine if there&#39;s a currently-running BrowserSync instance.</p>

 {% highlight javascript %}